JunoJulius/blockchain/README.md

 ## Blockchain

-Learning blockchain by building a JS BlockChain App.
+Learning about blockchain tech(concept) by building a JS BlockChain App.

 ##Realcoin